-A dental crown is a type of dental restoration used to improve the strength, function and appearance of a tooth.
+Dental crowns are a type of dental restoration used to improve the strength, function, and appearance of a tooth.
 To do so, a tooth-shaped cap, also known as a crown, is simply cemented onto a damaged tooth to cover and prevent further damage.

-Crowns are often needed when a severe cavity threaten the health of a tooth.
+Crowns are often needed when a severe cavity threatens the health of a tooth.
 However, crowns can also be used to cosmetically enhance and augment teeth by improving their shape, colour and alignment.